Urban Governance

 I have also practiced as a strategic designer/data analyst in urban planning organizations in South Korea and the US.
 There, I first encountered the frustration and fascination of the messy negotiations around data and power in governance.

 Lee, S., and Dourish, P. 2024.
-Rewiring Data Relations: Institutional data infrastructure for social justice.
+Reconfiguring Data Relations: Institutional Dynamics around Data in Local Governance.
 Proc.
 ACM Hum.-Comput.
 Interact.
 8, CSCW2

 Lee, S., Le Dantec, C. 2023.
 More Than a Property: Place-based Meaning Making and Mobilization on Social Media to Resist Gentrification.
 Proc.
 ACM Hum.-Comput.
 Interact.
 7, CSCW1